bwest1711/MU-e-Learning-Database/README.md

     env/bin/python run_dev.py

-The server should now be serving a page at http://localhost:5000/.
+The server should now be serving a page at `http://localhost:5000/`.

+### Helper script

+Running the script `dev_clean_restart.sh` will tear-down and re-initialize the database with placeholder values, then execute `run_dev.py`.
+This is a shortcut and convenient stop-gap measure until better tests are in place.